Information Fragmentation, Encryption and Information Flow in Complex Biological Networks: Methods

 \subsubsection{Recurrent Neural Networks}

-Here we use a simple Recurrent Neural Network (RNN) model.
-Each value in $T_1$ is determined by a dedicated summation and threshold node that is linked to every value in $T_0$ with a weighed connection.
-When the RNN updates, each node adds its bias to the summation of the product of each $T_0$ value and its node-specific weight for that value.
-Tanh is then applied to this sum which results in a value in the range[-1,1].
-This result is assigned to the appropriate output.
-The structure of the brain is fixed, and a genome is used to determine the node weights and biases.
-In order to improve fragmentation accuracy, memory is discretized before being copied into $T_0$.
-To perform the discretization, values less then or equal to 0 are set to 0 and values greater then zero are set to 1.
+Here we implement a simple single-layer Recurrent Neural Networks (RNN).
+Each value in $T_1$ is determined by a dedicated summation and threshold function of a weighted value for each $T_0$ node and bias value.
+When the RNN updates, each node's summation and threshold function adds its particular bias to the summation of each $T_0$ value multiplied by the particular weight for that $T_0$ node.
+The function $tanh$ is then applied to the sum, which results in a value in the range$[-1,1]$ which, in turn, is assigned to the appropriate output.
+Mathematically, if $T_0=\{X_1\cdots X_n\}$ and $T_1=\{Y_1\cdots X_m\}$, $w_{ij}$ is the weight matrix, and $c_j$ are the biases, then \be Y_i=\tanh\left(\sum_{j=1}^mw_{ij}X_j +c_j\right)\;. \ee The structure of the brain is fixed, and a genome is used to determine the node weights and biases via evolution.
+The weights are limited to the range $[-1,1]$ and the biases are limited to the range $[-3,3]$.

+RNN node states are discretized by transforming negative values to zero, and positive values to 1, when copying state values from from $T_1$ to $T_0$.
+Prior work indicates that on the Block Catch task, the type of RNNs we use here performs better with discretized memory than RNNs with unmodified (continuous-value) memory~\cite{albani2021comparative}.